unikraft/summer-of-code-2021/content/en/docs/sessions/05-contributing-to-unikraft/index.md

 ## Further Reading

-You can get more in depth informations for the contributing process from [the main documentation](http://docs.unikraft.org/developers-app.html#).
+You can get more in-depth information for the contributing process from [the main documentation](http://docs.unikraft.org/developers-app.html#).